the-artist666/temporalytics-ai/README.md

 Push the repository to GitHub.
 Add your CoinGecko API key as a secret in Streamlit Cloud:
-Go to "Manage app" > "Secrets" and add:COINGECKO_API_KEY = "your-api-key-here"
+Go to "Manage app" > "Secrets" and add:COINGECKO_API_KEY = "CG-mCypHSj3Ci4JpGH96VmHoayY"